 Pets in Peril

-Based on pets-in-housing estimates we released last December, approximately 19.2 million dogs and cats live in households that are not presently current with their rent or mortgage payments.
+Based on pets-in-housing estimates we released in December 2020, approximately 19.2 million dogs and cats live in households that are not presently current with their rent or mortgage payments.
 This includes over 9.8 million dogs and cats living in rental homes and 9.4 million dogs and cats living in owned homes.

-The eviction moratoriums in place at the local, state, and federal levels over the past 18 months have provided a temporary reprieve to struggling pet owners, but with the Centers for Disease Control’s recent 30-day extension of the federal moratorium expiring at the end of this month, the impending housing crisis could create severe challenges for millions of pets and people, especially those already struggling with financial hardship.
+The eviction moratoriums in place at the local, state, and federal levels provided a reprieve to struggling pet owners, but the impending housing crisis could create severe challenges for millions of pets and people, especially those already struggling with financial hardship.

 Animal-Unfriendly Housing Regulations